cmm0004/jobluv/README.md

 ## Running

-To start a web server for the application, run:
+To start a local web server for the application, run:

     lein ring server

-## License

-Copyright © 2016 FIXME
+    or
+    lein ring server-headless

+Doesnt have exception handling or db integration like the ruby version though. soon.